|Back to Main Print This Page Email to a Friend|

-- About 30% of scleroderma patients are estimated to be at medium to high risk for malnutrition due to swallowing problems and other digestive complications.
+- About 30% of people with scleroderma are estimated to be at medium to high risk for malnutrition due to swallowing problems and other digestive complications.

 Most likely this disease is caused by several inherited (genetic) abnormalities, which are triggered by environmental factors.